 Sovetskii Khudozhnik (Soviet Artist) was a publishing house that chiefly served the Artists’ Union of the USSR.
-The house was founded in Moscow in 1969 during a period of reorganization within the publishing sector.
-Sovetskii Khudozhnik published albums, art reproductions, postcards, and art books in addition to catalogs, brochures, and posters.
-It also turned out illustrated monographs on contemporary artists and collections.
-In the early 1990s, Soviet Artist was renamed Galart Publishing House.
+The house was founded in Moscow in 1963 during a period of reorganization within the state publishing sector.
+Sovetskii Khudozhnik turned out albums, art reproductions, postcards and art books, catalogs, brochures and, posters.
+It also produced illustrated monographs on contemporary artists and collections.
+In the early 1990s, it was renamed Galart Publishing House.

 Sources & Citations